Arjun-G-Ravi/AI-Notes/04_NLP/01_Word Embeddings.md

 - For taking similarity, cosine similarity is bad
   - All vectors tend to point to one direction - anisotropy.
 So we have to standardise(z-score) these vectors.
-  - Another problem that is not solved by standardization is that cosine tends to underestimate human judgments on similarity of word meaning for very  requent words.
+  - Another problem that is not solved by standardization is that cosine tends to underestimate human judgments on similarity of word meaning for very frequent words.